cirosantilli/networking-cheat/ssh.md

 *Never* share your private key!
 It is like a password that allows you to connect to servers.

 There can be only one key per file.

+When you invoke `ssh`, it will always use the same key by default, but you can configure it to use different keys in different connections.

 The formats are for the public key: